-Join Simon Allardice for an in-depth discussion in this video What refactoring is not, part of Foundations of Programming: Refactoring Code.
+Join Simon Allardice for an in-depth discussion in this video What refactoring is not, part of Programming Foundations: Refactoring Code.

 Just as important, as you start to get a sense of what refactoring is, is that you stay very aware of what refactoring is not.
 And it's easy to get the wrong ideas because we're saying things like we're improving code.
 And that could imply all sorts of possible meanings.
 So, three things that refactoring is not.
 One, refactoring is not debugging.
 Your code already needs to work.
 Either on the small scale, you have some classes and methods that are already functional, testable and working.
 Or on the large scale you have an entire shipped application that's already in use.

 But refactoring is not a method for a bug hunt.
 It's not a way to find either large showstopper bugs, you should have fixed those as soon as they happened.
 But nor is it a way to find those pesky now you see em, now you don't heisenberg that turn up from time to time.
 There are ways to find these.
 There are ways to find these.
 There are profilers, debuggers, test suites, refactoring is not one of those ways.
 So if you're ever tempted to think, oh, I'll use refactoring to find and fix those deep difficult bugs.
 Well, no, you won't because none of these techniques fix bugs.
 They all assume your code already works.